renswilderom/renswilderom.github.io/publications.md

 - The Dynamics of Dance: An Early History of Electronic Dance Music.
 With Alex van Venrooij.
 Published at _[The Bloomsbury Handbook of Popular Music and Youth Culture](https://www.bloomsbury.com/uk/bloomsbury-handbook-of-popular-music-and-youth-culture-9781501333705/){:target="_blank"}_.

+## Popular/general audiences

+- Standing on the shoulders of punk: the early years of dance (interview and text by Joost van Tilburg).
+[Press release by the University of Amsterdam](https://www.uva.nl/en/content/news/press-releases/2023/09/standing-on-the-shoulders-of-punk-the-early-years-of-dance.html?origin=kUP%2Byx6UTZqvuJiCJKnnEQ){:target="_blank"}_.

 ## Papers submitted or in preparation